 Another point of interest in Franklin is the Manukau Heads Lighthouse.
 Get beautiful views from the lighthouse itself, as it is one of the rare visitor-accessible lighthouses in New Zealand.
 You may even spot the rare maui dolphins.

 Holding the northernmost suburbs, Rodney is mainly farmland.
-That is why Rodney, in particular Helensville, is a good destination for WWOOFing.
+That is why Rodney, in particular, Helensville, is a good destination for WWOOFing.
 However, along the coast is an adventure playground!
 Watersports, birdlife and marine life can all be enjoyed in Rodney.

-There are an abundance of regional parks in Rodney, including the Shakespear Regional Park on the Whangaparaoa Peninsula.
+There is an abundance of regional parks in Rodney, including the Shakespear Regional Park on the Whangaparaoa Peninsula.
 The park makes a good lookout over the Hauraki Gulf and is full of birdlife and walking tracks.

 For more birdlife encounters, visit the gannet colony at Otakamiro Point, Muriwai.
 The viewing platform allows you to feast your eyes on rock formations dotted with nesting gannets.

-Sunny days beg you to head to one of Rodney’s white sand beaches, such as Pakiri Beach.
+Sunny days beg you to head to one of Rodney’s white-sand beaches, such as Pakiri Beach.
 The 14km stretch of beach is perfect for long walks, horse riding, swimming, surfing or just topping up the tan – weather permitted, of course.

 Another water sports playground is Orewa Beach.
-Surf, kite surf, windsurf, kayak and swim!
+Surf, kitesurf, windsurf, kayak and swim!
 On dry land, catch an amazing sunrise with an early morning stroll on the beach or take the Millennium Walkway.
 The walkway starts from Orewa Bridge at the southern end.
 It is a loop walk taking boardwalks around a lake and into the forest, then onto the beach.
-Along the way you’ll see the locals jogging and cycling.
+Along the way, you’ll see the locals jogging and cycling.

 After a hard day of being a badass backpacker, relax in the Waiwera Thermal Pools where you can also watch a movie from the movie pool.

 One of New Zealand’s most popular surf beaches, Piha, lies on the coast of Waitakere.
-The black sand beach has a reputation of “knarley” waves, but they can also be rough so it is best to be an experienced surfer or go with a surf school.
+The black sand beach has a reputation of “gnarly” waves, but they can also be rough so it is best to be an experienced surfer or go with a surf school.

 The district below Auckland Central is Manukau.
-Home of Auckland Airport, this is likely your landing airport when you first arrive into New Zealand.
+Home of Auckland Airport, this is likely your landing airport when you first arrive in New Zealand.
 70% of visitors land and/or leave from the airport, so around 12 million people pass through each year.

 With the huge international movement in the airport, it comes to no surprise that Manukau is known to be the most multicultural area of New Zealand with around 165 ethnicities.
 This is celebrated every third Sunday of the month with a Live Day at Howick Historical Village.
 Historical events are reenacted by costumed villagers.